montehurd/mediawiki-quickstart/README.md

 ## Component management (installing skins/extensions)

-Quickstart considers skins and extensions to be "components"
+Quickstart considers skins and extensions to be "components".

 ### Component manifests

-A folder-based manifest format is used to define how extensions and skins are installed
+A folder-based manifest format is used to define how extensions and skins are installed.

-You can see examples in the `~/mediawiki-quickstart/manifests/` directory
+You can see examples in the `~/mediawiki-quickstart/manifests/` directory.

-`manifests` contains `extensions` and `skins` sub-directories
+`manifests` contains `extensions` and `skins` sub-directories.

-In these you will see one directory per extension/skin:
+In these you will see one directory per extension/skin.

 ```
 manifests/